SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
 I'm a full stack software developer with knowledge of Python, JavaScript & Java.

-Currently learning the Swift programming language.
+I'm currently learning Swift and iOS app development.

 Here is a link to my personal front end web development portfolio website: https://sameer-sondhi.vercel.app/